Develop a small self-published book based on an idea from your sketchbooks. Produce a small photocopied fanzine or a one-off artist’s book.

 Once you’ve finished your publication, reflect on it in your learning log.
 What sort of audience do you think would be interested in your work?

-Thin Cities : sticky tales developing the techniques of glue drawing developed as part of Assignment 1: Invisible Cities: Octavia.
+Idea 3: Thin Cities : sticky tales developing the techniques of glue drawingdeveloped as part of Assignment 1: Invisible Cities: Octavia.
 I would do a series of glue drawings and designs digitally processed as narrative based on the different Thin Cities in the same book.
+Thinking about this further, I decided this would probably be best as an on-line animation rather than a book because of potential for changing the lighting etc. Or to write my own text for a similar type of narrative and drawing style.